 What are the 7 steps of the improvement process?

-The 7 steps of the improvement process are a powerful roadmap for enhancing any workflow.
-They include: 1) Identify the problem, 2) Gather data, 3) Analyze the cause, 4) Develop solutions, 5) Implement changes, 6) Monitor results, and 7) Standardize improvements.
-This cycle encourages teams to constantly refine their processes, leading to ongoing efficiency gains and innovation.
+1) Identify the problem, 2) Gather data, 3) Analyze the cause, 4) Develop solutions, 5) Implement changes, 6) Monitor results, and 7) Standardize improvements.
+This process encourages teams to further develop their practices and generate more efficiencies, more innovations. sdf

 What is the 5 step method for process improvement?